3 Tips for Your Business Instagram

 Instagram is a great platform to promote your business.
 Like with Facebook, it is quickly becoming a necessity for local businesses to have an active Instagram account.

 This may seem like a given, but I am always amazed to see outstanding businesses making basic mistakes that are costing them reach.
 So here are three basic things to keep in mind before you post:

 1. Be Authentic

 Regardless of where you engage with your customers, they want to meet the real you.
-I've managed a small local business for almost a decade, so I get the impulse to have everything perfectly polished; however, there is a huge downside to this:
+I've managed a small local business for almost a decade, so I get the impulse to have everything perfectly polished; however, there is a significant downside to this:

-People know that you're being fake.
+People know that you're fake.
 As far as consumer trends go, for most businesses, people are looking to experience something real.

 In other words, you can't let your insecurities stop you from making meaningful connections with your customer base.
 Be yourself and let the chips fall where they may.